-At 30 June 2022 the Board of Directors of Speirs Group Limited is comprised of four Non-Executive Directors.
-All Directors have served for the whole year.
+At 30 June 2023 the Board of Directors of Speirs Group Limited is comprised of an Executive Chairman and three Non-Executive Directors.
+All Directors have served for the whole year apart from Derek Walker who retired on 21 November 2022 and Lee Simpson who was appointed to the Board on 21 November 2022.
+From 1 July 2022 and prior to his appointment as Executive Chair, Lee Simpson acted as Speirs Group Limited's Company Secretary.